Fast-food restaurant: North America

-Many fast-food operations have more local and regional roots, such as White Castle in the Midwest United States, along with Hardee's (owned by CKE Restaurants, which also owns Carl's Jr., whose locations are primarily on the United States West Coast); Krystal, Bojangles' Famous Chicken 'n Biscuits, Cook Out, and Zaxby's restaurants in the American Southeast; Raising Cane's in Louisiana and other mostly Southern states; Hot 'n Now in Michigan and Wisconsin; In-N-Out Burger (in California, Arizona, Nevada, Utah, and Texas, with a few locations in Oregon) and Original Tommy's chains in Southern California; Dick's Drive-In in Seattle, Washington and Arctic Circle in Utah and other western states; Halo Burger around Flint, Michigan and Burgerville in the Portland, Oregon area.
+Many fast-food operations have more local and regional roots, such as White Castle in the Midwestern US, along with Hardee's (owned by CKE Restaurants, which also owns Carl's Jr., whose locations are primarily on the US West Coast); Krystal, Bojangles' Famous Chicken 'n Biscuits, Cook Out, and Zaxby's restaurants in the US Southeast; Raising Cane's in Louisiana and other mostly Southern US states; Hot 'n Now in Michigan and Wisconsin; In-N-Out Burger (in California, Arizona, Nevada, Utah, and Texas, with a few locations in Oregon) and Original Tommy's chains in Southern California; Dick's Drive-In in Seattle and Arctic Circle in Utah and other Western US states; Halo Burger around Flint, Michigan, and Burgerville in the Portland, Oregon, area.
 Also, Whataburger is a popular burger chain in the American South, and Jack in the Box is located in the West and South.
 Canada pizza chains Topper's Pizza and Pizza Pizza are primarily located in Ontario.
-Coffee chain Country Style operates only in Ontario, and competes with the famous coffee and donut chain Tim Hortons.
+Coffee chain Country Style operates only in Ontario, and competes with the coffee and donut chain Tim Hortons.
 Maid-Rite restaurant is one of the oldest chain fast-food restaurants in the United States.
 Founded in 1926, their specialty is a loose meat hamburger.
-Maid-Rites can be found in the midwest - mainly Iowa, Minnesota, Illinois, and Missouri.
+Maid-Rites can be found in the US Midwest - mainly Iowa, Minnesota, Illinois, and Missouri.

-International brands dominant in North America include McDonald's, Burger King and Wendy's, the number three burger chain in the USA; Dunkin' Donuts, a New England–based chain; automobile oriented Sonic Drive-In's from Oklahoma City; Starbucks, Seattle-born coffee-based fast-food beverage corporation; KFC and Taco Bell, which are both part of the largest restaurant conglomerate in the world, Yum!
+International brands dominant in North America include McDonald's, Burger King and Wendy's, the number three burger chain in the US; Dunkin' Donuts, a New England–based chain; automobile oriented Sonic Drive-In's from Oklahoma City; Starbucks, Seattle-born coffee-based fast-food beverage corporation; KFC and Taco Bell, which are both part of the largest restaurant conglomerate in the world, Yum!
 Brands; and Domino's Pizza, a pizza chain known for popularizing home delivery of fast food.